AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 #### Session 4:
 * Introducing the intuition of neural networks starting from linear and logistic regression using cost function and gradient descent
-* Multi-layer perception: Forward and Backward propogation
+* Multi-Layer Perception: Forward and Backward propagation
 * A primer on `Keras`
 * Training a neural network on Election Dataset